 FH is the most common monogenic disease.
-Because of its autosomal dominant inheritance, there are two forms of the condition: heterozygous (HeFH) and homozygous (HoFH) (13).
-The homozygous form of the disease (HoFH) is classified as a rare disease, occurring from 1 in 160,000 to 1 in 300,000 cases, and results from inheriting pathogenic variants from both parents (14).
-It results in highly elevated levels of LDL-C >500 mg/dl (>13.0 mmol/l) in plasma and an accelerated rate of atherosclerosis, with symptoms that can manifest as early as childhood (15).
-To date, six cases of HoFH have been reported in Poland (16-18).
+Because of its autosomal dominant inheritance, there are two forms of the condition: heterozygous (HeFH) and homozygous (HoFH) [13].
+The homozygous form of the disease (HoFH) is classified as a rare disease, occurring from 1 in 160,000 to 1 in 300,000 cases, and results from inheriting pathogenic variants from both parents [14].
+It results in highly elevated levels of low-density lipoprotein cholesterol (LDL-C) > 500 mg/dl (> 13.0 mmol/l) in plasma and an accelerated rate of atherosclerosis, with symptoms that can manifest as early as childhood [15].
+To date, 6 cases of HoFH have been reported in Poland [16-18].

 The heterozygous form is much more common.
-Based on a meta-analysis of six extensive observational studies, the estimated prevalence of FH in Poland is approximately 1 in 250 individuals between 20 and 79 years of age, with only 4-5% of affected individuals diagnosed (19,20).
-According to the LIPIDOGRAM studies, the prevalence may be as high as 1 in less than 200 individuals (21,22).
-FH is primarily caused by pathogenic variants in the LDLR gene (>90% of detected cases), followed by variants in APOB (5%) and PCSK9 (<1%).
-Autosomal dominant forms of FH include rare (<<1%), in-frame three base-pair deletion at position 167 in exon 4 of APOE.
-Finally, rare homozygous LDLRAP1 variants lead to autosomal recessive hypercholesterolemia (ARH) (1,23).
+Based on a meta-analysis of six extensive observational studies, the estimated prevalence of FH in Poland is approximately 1 in 250 individuals between 20 and 79 years of age, with only 4-5% of affected individuals diagnosed [19, 20].
+According to the LIPIDOGRAM studies, the prevalence may be as high as 1 in less than 200 individuals [21].
+FH is primarily caused by pathogenic variants in the LDLR gene (> 90% of detected cases), followed by variants in APOB (5%) and PCSK9 (< 1%).
+Autosomal dominant forms of FH include rare (<< 1%), in-frame three base-pair deletion at position 167 in exon 4 of APOE.
+Finally, rare homozygous LDL-RAP1 variants lead to autosomal recessive hypercholesterolemia (ARH) [1, 22].
 Interestingly, causal variants cannot be identified in more than one in five individuals, even when FH diagnostic criteria are met.
 In such instances, polygenic inheritance may be suspected.
-Talmud et al. demonstrated that the accumulation of common alleles that mildly elevate LDL-C can increase levels to those observed in monogenic FH, leading to polygenic hypercholesterolemia (24).
+Talmud et al. demonstrated that the accumulation of common alleles that mildly elevate LDL-C can increase levels to those observed in monogenic FH, leading to polygenic hypercholesterolemia [23].

 Elevated lipoprotein(a) (Lp(a)) levels may account for up to 25% of clinical cases of FH.
 Lp(a) levels should be measured in all children suspected of FH.
-If LDL-C is calculated using the Friedewald formula, this value should be adjusted for the Lp(a) result (1,25).
+If LDL-C is calculated using the Friedewald formula, this value should be adjusted for the Lp(a) result [1, 24].
 It is advisable to use direct LDL cholesterol measurement for improved accuracy.